CLARUS-Project/mvds-clarus/README.md

 ## Important Notes

-In the current state of development, the DAPS component has been properly integrated into MVDS.
+In the current state of development, the Metadata Broker component has been properly integrated into MVDS.
-The Metadata Broker still has some anomalies during interaction, investigations are being made into the cause of the problem.

 ## Support Team